-The Islamic Republic of Iran is a revolutionary theocratic state.
-Here, the constitution denotes that the ruler of the state is best qualified to interpret Islam and ensure that the people of the state strictly adhere to the principles of the Shia Islamic religious practices.
+The Islamic Republic of Iran is a theocracy government.
+This means that the constitution denotes that the ruler of the state is best qualified to interpret Islam and ensure that the people of the state strictly adhere to its principles.
 Prior to the formation of the Islamic Republic of Iran, the country was ruled by the Shah (monarch), Muhammad Reza Pahlavi, who was well-known for his secular attitudes.
 In 1979, following a revolution, the Shah was overthrown from his position by the Grand Ayatollah Ruhollah Khomeini.
 As the leader of the revolution, Khomeini then became the leader of Iran’s new Islamic State.
-He implemented an orthodox rule in the country based on traditional Islamic beliefs.
+He implemented a political system in the country based on traditional Islamic beliefs.
 Today, that role is held by Ali Khamenei.

 Mauritania, a small country in the Maghreb region of western North Africa, is an Islamic republic with a theocratic government.
-The legal system of the country is based on sharia law, and most of its national symbols, including the national flag, symbolize Islam.
-Before 1960, Mauritania did not exist as a separate political entity, but emerged as one after its creation following the departure of the Colonial French government.
-Mauritania came into existences in association with tradityional Arab-Berber theocratic practices.
-Even though in its initial days the country had a Western-styled government structure and a relatively liberal disposition, situations changed in the 1980s.
-At that time, Colonel Mohammed Khouna Ould Heydallah, the military head of the country, enhanced the country’s orientation towards sharia law, with the introduction of strict Islamic jurisprudence governing the country.
+The legal system of the country is based on sharia law, and most of its national symbols, including the national flag, incorporate symbols of Islam.
+Although in its initial days Mauritania had a Western-styled government structure and a relatively liberal disposition, situations changed in the 1980s.
+At that time, Colonel Mohammed Khouna Ould Heydallah, the military head of the country, enhanced the country’s orientation towards sharia law, with the introduction of strict Islamic jurisprudence.

 Saudi Arabia, an Islamic theocratic monarchy, has one of the most tightly controlled governments in the world.
 The country is also home to two of Islam’s most holy sites, the cities of Mecca and Medina.
-Since 1932, the land has been ruled exclusively by the House of Saud, and the legislation of this country is firmly rooted in sharia law.
-The Holy Quran and the Sunni School of Islam even serve as the country’s constitution.
-Although law does not directly forbid other religions to be practiced in the country, in real situational practice, the practice of religions other than Islam is abhorred by the Saudis' Islamic-dominant society.
+Since 1932, the land has been ruled exclusively by the House of Saud.
+The Holy Quran and the Sunni School of Islam serve as the country’s constitution.
+Although law does not directly forbid other religions to be practiced in the country, the practice of religions other than Islam is abhorred by the Saudis' Islamic-dominant society.
 Anyone in the country caught in an attempt to insult Islam or promoting any other faith there is subjected to strict punishment, which may go as far as death.

 In Sudan, the theocratic rule of the Sudanese Government, and the establishment of a legal system based on Islamic laws, are primarily used as tools by the country’s leaders to manipulate and conform the Muslim population of the country, which forms about 97% of the total population.
 Even though the constitution of the country mentions the sharia-derived laws, it also leaves space for a more liberal attitude towards people of other beliefs than Islam.
 This allows the Government punish anyone when deemed necessary as per the dictates of the sharia law, while at the same time protecting itself from allegations of religious intolerance.